ddervs/restaurant_review_map/readme.md

 # Hi!

+I have forked the excellent [hack-spots](http://jlord.github.io/hack-spots) repo to host these restaurant reviews.
+I leave the original README below

 ![screenshot](https://raw.github.com/jlord/hack-spots/gh-pages/img/hackspotsss.png)

 This is the code for a website that shows the spots myself, my friends (or Twitter friends) have found to be excellent hacking spots around the whole wide world.